sanjaysan/DataScience-Foodie/OLAPExploration/README.md

 Show sample tuples from this CSV OLAPExploration/restaurant_details.csv

-We wanted to do OLAP style exploration for data analysis Tried CUBES framework
+We wanted to do OLAP style exploration for data analysis

+We did it using two methods:

+1) Tried CUBES framework
- -- Able to create sqlite db from CSV table ( taken as fact table) -- Created a model.json detailing schema of dimension table and also aggregate functions on dimension attributes -- Created a python script to parse model.json file and was able to aggregate over entire table
+ -- Able to create sqlite db from CSV table ( taken as fact table) -- Created a model.json detailing schema of dimension table and also aggregate functions on dimension attributes -- The dimension schema was location(street, city, state, zipcode).
+This table is not created, but modeled from the model.json

-However ran into issues while trying to rollup/drilldown and couldnt proceed with this framework
+ -- Created a python script to parse model.json file and was able to aggregate over entire table

-Hence used sqlite3 database engine to analyze the sqlite db.
-Wrote SQL queries for analysis purposes
+2) Used sqlite3 database engine to analyze the sqlite db.
+Wrote OLAP-style SQL queries for analysis/

-Measure attributes : Sum(number_of_reviews), Average( price_range ), Average( ratingValue )
+Measure attributes : Sum(number_of_reviews), Average(price_range), Average(ratingValue)

 --State based analysis